‘Ultimate Otaku Teacher’ Manga Ending Soon, But Anime Season 2 Not Yet Announced

 — Spotlight Report (@SpotlightReport) February 9, 2017

 Surprisingly, Junichiro manages to become an effective teacher.
 He proves himself to be a capable and hardworking teacher.
-Of course, the primary twist in the story is that he skillfully uses unorthodox teaching techniques that are seemingly based on the questionable knowledge he gained as an “otaku”.
+Of course, the primary twist in the story is that he skillfully uses unorthodox teaching techniques that are seemingly based on the questionable knowledge he gained as an “otaku.”
 The comedy anime series is actually about a transformation of a loser into a respected school teacher who teaches and motivates his students in the most unusual, but totally relatable ways.

 Interestingly, many fans feel Season 1 of Ultimate Otaku Teacher didn’t manage to capture the essence of the manga very well.
 Given the fact that many anime are axed after their debut season, it is likely that Junichiro’s relatable story might not see a sequel.